Thorium/FSharp.Azure.Quantum/docs/index.md

 ### 🖥️ Multiple Execution Backends

+## 🧭 Intent-First Algorithms (Why Some Algorithms Behave Differently Per Backend)

+Some algorithms in this library are implemented as **intent → plan → execute** rather than as a fixed “gate circuit”.
+This allows the same algorithm to run correctly on:

+- gate-native backends (state-vector simulation, common providers), and
+- non-gate-native backends (e.g., topological / Majorana-style models).

+This is mostly transparent to users: you call the same API, but the backend may choose a different execution strategy.
+See `docs/adr-intent-first-algorithms.md`.

 - **LocalBackend** - Fast simulation (≤20 qubits, free)
 - **IonQBackend** - Azure Quantum (29+ qubits simulator, 11 qubits QPU)
 - **RigettiBackend** - Azure Quantum (40+ qubits simulator, 80 qubits QPU)